tobiastrofast/faithful-foul/README.md

-This is a tryout repi for publishing a site with Jekyll.
+This is a tryout repository for publishing a site with Jekyll.
 # faithful-foul